 You'll end up with professional quality results.

 Oil based polyurethane wood floor finishes are a traditional, quality finish

 with a very good reputation.
 When your choosing a oil base polyurethanewood floor finishes, invest in a high quality

-For the best polyurethane wood finish use Bona - Woodline Polyurethane
+For the best polyurethane wood finish use Bona - Woodline Polyurethane.

-If, you have a more contemporary style consider using a water based wood finish
+If, you have a more contemporary style consider using a water based wood finish, for a more natural

 Learn how to take care of your newly finished

 polyurethane wood floor.

 Too much to take in?
 Too much of a challenge?
 Need a flooring contractor?

 Massachusetts residents contact us for your project.
+Don't

 G and S woodfloors Lynn,Massachusetts